bmkramer/WinterSolsticeChallenge2017/README.md

 - No distinction is made between Gold, Hybrid and Green OA.
 Using the data retrieved from the [OADOI API v2](https://oadoi.org/api/v2), this can be further refined.

 - As mentioned above, duplicate citations and self-citations are not corrected for in any way.
 Additionally, I have only looked 1 layer deep, this can of course be extended further by repeating step 2.
 Additionally, using a different algorithm/weighing for calculating the final score will obviously change the results.
-There are certainly more sophisticated ways to devise this! (curbing perfectionism...)
+There are certainly more sophisticated ways to devise this! (but curbing perfectionism...)

+- There are many ways this script can be improved.
+Still very much learning R!

 ## The script
 [WinterSolsticeChallenge_2017.R](https://github.com/bmkramer/WinterSolsticeChallenge2017/blob/master/WinterSolsticeChallenge_2017.R)